For orders over $200

 Nanking Cherry is a very hardy cherry growing 8 – 10 ft. high.
 A good producer, the cherries grow up to 5/8″ in diameter.
+It is winter hardy and moderately fast-growing plant.
 They are excellent for canning, jams and pies.
-In addition, the Nanking is covered with beautiful flowers in the spring, making it a beautiful addition to your garden.
+In addition, the Nanking is covered with beautiful white flowers in the spring, making it an eyecatching addition to your garden.

 Chokecherries have had much attention as a source for unique flavoured preserves.
 Its hardiness and ability to bear heavily in the worst of years in well known.
 Often used as an orchard windbreak, chokecherries are becoming an important commercial fruit crop.

 Known for its unique, leathery grey-green foliage which turns an attractive reddish-purple in fall.
 Beautiful blanket of white blossoms.
 Popular as an ornamental shrub in parks and front yards.
 Edible small purple-black cherries.
 Is suitable as an under planting or groundcover.

 Sandcherry is really the unsung hero of small prairie fruits.
 Growing to 6 ft. in height, this consistent, heavy fruiting cherry makes excellent preserves and will provide you with more pounds of fruit earlier than any other small fruit I know of.
 Its glossy leaves and white blooming flowers also make this a very attractive addition to any garden.